mwloving/frame-pinn-reference/README.md

 # FRAME-PINN Reference

-**FRAME-PINN Reference** is a lightweight, reproducible reference implementation demonstrating the **FRAME Eliminability diagnostic** for Physics-Informed Neural Networks (PINNs).
-Rather than introducing a new PINN architecture, the repository provides diagnostic tools for evaluating the structural importance of PDE terms, boundary conditions, initial conditions, and residual components within representative PINN benchmark problems.
+**FRAME-PINN Reference** is a lightweight, reproducible software framework for evaluating the structural behavior of Physics-Informed Neural Networks (PINNs) using the FRAME Eliminability diagnostic.
+Rather than introducing a new PINN architecture, it provides reproducible diagnostic tools for evaluating the structural importance of PDE terms, boundary conditions, initial conditions, and residual components across representative benchmark problems.
 ---

 ## Quick Start